yehia67/documentation/blueprints/0.1/tangle-data-storage/overview.md

 However, the Tangle is not a database.
 The Tangle is an immutable, distributed ledger which allows you to store a hash of data and a pointer to its location in third-party data storage.

 :::info:
-Although permanent storage on the Tangle isn't currently possible, the IOTA Foundation (IF) are developing a solution that will allow permanodes to retain a full transaction history.
-These permanodes could retain the history for a number of reasons for example, to store a permanent record of supply chain events or a permanent record of vehicle maintenance and ownership.
+Although permanent storage on the Tangle isn't currently possible, the IOTA Foundation (IF) are developing a solution that will allow it.
+This solution is called permanodes.
 :::

 ### Solution